emelytecum/STA215/README.md

 # STA215
 This is my final porject for my STA215 class where I analyzied the scenes throughout the TV show "Dexter" by using different varibles.
 I analyzed the duration of a scene, the amount of dead bodies on a scene, rather there was a crime committed during the scene, and if the crime was solved throughout the scene.
 I decied to research on rather the occurance of crime effects if a crime is solved.
 # Instructions
-To utilize the scripit, open "project.R" where i contains the codes I ultized for my research.
-To acess the dataset, open "raw_data.csv" file.
+To utilize the scripit, open "project.R" where it contains the codes I ultized for my research.
+To acess the dataset, open the "raw_data.csv" file.
 # Data
 The data collected focus on aspects of crime that occured and crimes that were solved thoughout the first seaosn of Dexter.
 Thus measueinf the qualitative varibles being if there was a crime commited in the scenes.
 Along with the crimes being solved throughout the scenes.
 The main goal of the analysis was to determin if the occurance of crime effected the chances of a crime being solved.
 I anaylized the scenes on each time there was a new location (work, home, crime scene, other).
 After my data was collected I had 147 observation.
 # Operationalization